jigpu/linuxwacom-wiki-archive/wiki/WikiEditingGuidelines.md

 pages.
 Each page can be part of zero, one or more categories.
 We currently use the following categories:

+-   [Category%3AHOWTO](/wiki/Category%3AHOWTO "wikilink"): for any HOWTO's s related to the driver setup
 -   [Category%3ADeveloperPages](/wiki/Category%3ADeveloperPages "wikilink"):
     for anything related to development
 -   [Category%3AMaintainerPages](/wiki/Category%3AMaintainerPages "wikilink"):